ecspecial/pokedex/README.md

-# simple-js-app

-Simple-JavaScript-Application
+# Simple-JavaScript-Application

-This application is a project which is part of my Bootcamp at "CareerFoundry".

-simple-js-app collects data from an array containing Pokemon information and prints it out to the user.

-Project contains the following files: index.html script.js style.css
-README.md
+Objective: Build a small web application using HTML, CSS and JavaScript that loads data from external API and enables data representation.

+Pokedex is a small application to display a list of pokemons (entries).
+It's key features are as followed:

+Load data from Pokemon API.
+View a list of 150 pokemons.
+On user action (click) display Pokemon details.

+Technical Dependencies:

+* HTML
+* CSS
+* JS
+* Bootstrap